alagalac/jovial-dragon-blog/readme.md

 Content goes inside the content folder.

 images go inside the img folder. images should be max width 2000px.
+Used XnView to do the batch convert, and fix any rotations.